 - Promoted to Love Interest: To Johnny in the film.
 In the book, Carmen and Johnny have a mild interest in each other in high school, and later go on one date and share a kiss when they chance to meet up in training, but never exactly have a romance.

 - Race Lift: Possibly.
 While Carmen is clearly Argentinian, it's never specified if she is a white Argentinian or a mestizo Argentinian.
 Given the majority of people living in Argentinia are either white or mestizo, Carmen could be either.
 Denise Richards is either of those things.

 - Sex for Solace: In a deleted scene, Carmen sleeps with Zander for the first time right after she learns (wrongly) that Johnny is killed in battle.

-- Stress Vomit: When disecting an arachnid worker bug in class, she ends up throwing up.
-(Probably the reason she joined up with the fleet instead of mobile infantry is that she can't stand blood or violence.)
+- Stress Vomit: When dissecting an arachnid worker bug in class, she ends up throwing up.
+(Probably at least part of the reason she joined up with the fleet instead of the Mobile Infantry is that she can't stand blood or violence.)

 - Ascended Extra: In the book, Dizzy was a male and essentially served a Sacrificial Lamb for the first scene.
 In the film Dizzy's gender is changed to female, becomes a love interest for Johnnie, and has a much more important role in the film.

 - Death by Sex: After spending over half of the movie pining following Rico's breakup with Carmen, the day after Dizzy and Rico have sex, she dies.